Texas vs Miami (FL) Players to Watch - Elite Eight

 Texas Players to Watch

+Jabari Rice is putting up 12.9 points, 2.1 assists and 3.6 rebounds per contest.

-Timmy Allen averages a team-leading 5.6 rebounds per contest.
-He is also posting 10.3 points and 3.5 assists, shooting 48.4% from the field.
+Timmy Allen leads the Longhorns at 5.6 rebounds per contest, while also averaging 3.5 assists and 10.3 points.

-Hunter puts up 10.4 points, 3 rebounds and 2.5 assists per game.
-At the other end, he posts 0.8 steals and 0.2 blocked shots.

-Dylan Disu puts up 8.8 points, 4.4 rebounds and 1 assists per contest, shooting 61.3% from the field.
+Dylan Disu is averaging 8.8 points, 1 assists and 4.4 rebounds per game.

 Miami (FL) Players to Watch

-Jordan Miller gives the Hurricanes 15.1 points, 6.2 rebounds and 2.7 assists per game.
-He also puts up 1.3 steals and 0.4 blocked shots.
+Pack gives the Hurricanes 13.8 points, 2.8 rebounds and 2.4 assists per contest.
+He also averages 1 steal and 0.2 blocked shots.

-The Hurricanes get 13.8 points, 2.8 rebounds and 2.4 assists per game from Pack.

 Wooga Poplar gets the Hurricanes 8.5 points, 3.2 rebounds and 1.4 assists per contest.
-He also puts up 1.1 steals and 0.2 blocked shots.
+He also averages 1.1 steals and 0.2 blocked shots.

 Texas Top Performers (Last 10 Games)